 Partners in Tauros

-Since the start of the Tauros Programme, Rewilding Europe is involved in seven breeding areas, covering 8,500 hectares in seven different countries: Spain, Portugal, Croatia, Czech Republic, Romania, Belgium and the Netherlands.
-For each breeding area those breeds are selected that best represent and combine Aurochs traits with a good adaptation to local circumstances, such as to food, local climate and dealing with predators.
-For four of the above mentioned areas location specific breeding and management-plans have been made.
+Since the start of the Tauros Programme, breeding of Tauros is happening in six different countries: Spain, Portugal, Croatia, Czech Republic, Romania and the Netherlands.
+For each breeding area, different breeds are selected that best represent and combine Aurochs traits with a good adaptation to local habitats, such as to food, local climate and dealing with predators.
+For four of the mentioned areas location-specific breeding and management-plans have been made.

 The breeding programme

-Genetic research through taking DNA-samples of the offspring of these breeds provides us with genetic information, which in combination with phenology, health conditions and behavior is used to select the best animals for further back-breeding and rewilding.
-In the total herd of ca. 500 animals, still 160 animals belong to the founding population, 150 to the first generation of cross-breeds (F1), 130 to the F2, 50 to the F3 and 15 to the F4 generation.
+Genetic research through DNA-samplings of the offspring of these breeds provides us with genetic information, which in combination with phenology, health conditions and behavior is used to select the best animals for further back-breeding and rewilding.
+In the total herd of ca. 500 animals, there are still 160 animals that belong to the founding population, 150 to the first generation of cross-breeds (F1), 130 to the F2, 50 to the F3 and 15 to the F4 generation.

 The growing Tauros population

-Since the start of the Tauros-programme the number of animals in the programme has increased to more than 600 animals by the end of 2017, of which 333 animals of were part of the European Wildlife Bank.
-The other animals are available (for free) for new rewilding areas that want to cooperate in the programme.
+Since the start of the Tauros-programme the number of animals in the programme has increased to more than 600 animals by the end of 2017, of which over 400 animals are currently part of the European Wildlife Bank.

 Interest in the Tauros

-Although the Tauros programme is just one of the many activities of Rewilding Europe, media-attention is disproportionately large.
 Already more than 100+ news items on the Tauros have been published/broadcasted in local, regional and international media.
 The Tauros Programme was featured in Science Magazine, The Washington Post, The Independent, New Scientist Magazine, Daily Telegraph, Roots Magazine, CNN, El Periodico, International Journal for Wilderness and many other.
-The book ‘Born to be Wild’ was published in 2013 and widely distributed, is nearly sold out and is now also available online.
+The book ‘Born to be Wild’ was published in 2013 and widely distributed.
+It is still available online.
+In 2019 the book was translated into Russian.